 San Francisco considers that it is reasonable for an employer to require a doctor’s note if an employee is out of work for three consecutive days.
 The ordinance also allows for employers to delay payment of sick leave until the requirement is provided by the employee.
 Once provided, or if the employee is sick less than three consecutive days, then the sick leave must be paid on the next paycheck.

 San Francisco also has provisions on how employers should handle employee abuse of sick leave pay.
 An employee can be considered to be abusing the paid sick leave when the employee requests paid time off and is denied and then calls in sick for those same days.
 It is also considered abuse when the employee regularly takes sick days on Mondays or Fridays or days preceding or following a holiday.
 Additionally, when an employee calls in sick on days they are scheduled to work shifts that are typically considered undesirable.
-Sick leave abuse is not limited to these specific situations, but if the employer suspects sick leave abuse, then they can require documentation that is a heightened requirements than the normal policy.
+Sick leave abuse is not limited to these specific situations, but if the employer suspects sick leave abuse, then they can require documentation that is a heightened requirement than the normal policy.

 San Francisco prohibits the use of any retaliation techniques against employees who lawfully use sick leave.
 This includes, but is not limited to discharge of employees, discouraging use of sick leave, threaten to discharge, limiting promotions, demote, suspend or discriminate in any way against persons who used sick leave.

 San Francisco requires that employers retain sick leave records for four years.
-THis includes employee name, dates of work, sick leave accrual, sick leave use, rate of pay and any other pertinent information.
+This includes employee name, dates of work, sick leave accrual, sick leave use, rate of pay and any other pertinent information.
 The employer must be able to supply the records upon request.

 As managing sick leave laws between states and cities becomes more complex, it is even more vital for companies to utilize software that can manage, report and retain records for sick leave accurately.
 It can be a nightmare to juggle among local, state and federal laws.
 Additionally, your company has to manage compliance with the new Federal Overtime Laws.
 SwipeClock’s comprehensive workforce management and timekeeping tools will make compliance easy and simple.